martin-he543/first-year-data-analysis/README.md

 # First Year Data Analysis

 ## Welcome to my First Year Data Analysis Code Repository!
 There's lots to see and do in this merry land.
 Special thanks to the Python ```uncertainties``` package for eliminating the need for me to ever calculate uncertainties by hand, like some sort of Neanderthal.
-If you don't already have this package installed, or are some degenerate that uses Sypder, go to your Terminal on your respective operating system (on Windows, this is Win+R, then type "cmd"; on Mac, this is Cmd+Space, then type "terminal"), and type the following command:
+If you don't already have this package installed, or for some reason use Sypder, go to your Terminal on your respective operating system (on Windows, this is Win+R, then type "cmd"; on Mac, this is Cmd+Space, then type "terminal"), and type the following command:

 ```
 pip install uncertainties